 eBay TIP: Ask questions of the seller.
 Most sellers are just trying to get rid of something to make a buck.
 They don't do research or try to understand anything about their items.
 Most don't know these terms and that when you say a book is in "Good" condition, that that actually means something.
 Look at the pictures, read the descriptions, and ask questions BEFORE you bid.

-Look at the book in the picture.
-Does it look like a cookbook to you?
-It is.
+Look at the book in the first picture above.
+Does it look like a cookbook to you?.
 Not only is it a cookbook, but it is a very VALUABLE cookbook.
 I purchased this little treasure at an estate sale for under $10.
+It was in a giant pile of books that littered the floor of an old house.
+It just looks like a plain old ledger book.
+The first couple of pages had entries from 1848 detailing the accounts of a farm for labor and the sale of sheep and wool.
+But the rest of the entire book was filled with handwritten recipes.
 I later sold it on eBay for nearly $400.
 Why?
-It is a rare, handwritten book of recipes dating from as early as 1848.
+It is a rare, handwritten book of recipes dating from as early as 1848, and up into the early 1900's.
 Some of the recipes actually had measurements using "teacups", or "coffee cups", since there were no standard measuring devices until the early 1900s.
 I've gotten pretty good at spotting these little gems, as this is the third one I have found.
 Here are my tips on finding truly old and rare handwritten recipe books.

 Cookbooks did not become widely available until the early 1900’s.
 Prior to that, recipes could be found in periodicals like almanacs or women’s magazines.
 Many home cooks either kept clippings of these or wrote down recipes.
 Unless these were carefully preserved by the family over many generations, most of these treasures have been lost to time.

 Paper was expensive and scarce prior to the late 1800’s, so most of these booklets are in the form of bound journals or ledger books.
-The covers are usually marbled pressboard or in some cases, leather.
-I have found them primarily at estate sales, buried in piles of books, in auction box lots, or at antique stores.
+The covers are usually marbled pressboard, or in some cases, leather.
+I have found them primarily at estate sales buried in piles of books, in auction box lots, or at antique stores.
 I have never paid more than $10 for them.
 Pick over old books carefully to spot one of these treasures.
-Most of the time, the people selling them have no idea of their value.
+Most of the time, most people selling them have no idea of their value.

 Many antique recipe books are not cookbooks at all, but recipes for medicines or things to use around the house, like making soap or silver polish.
 Most households had to make their own useful products out of things they had on hand...like pine sap, fat rendered from cooking, or herbs.
 One of my favorite really old recipe books is...